DOH Reports 4 New Cases of COVID-19 Overnight

 ›×

-The Hawai‘i Department of Health reported four new COVID-19 cases statewide, bringing the statewide total to 685.
+Hawai‘i Department of Health officials on Tuesday reported four new cases of COVID-19, bringing the statewide total to 740.
 All four cases were identified on O‘ahu.

 - Maui: 120